This recipe shows you how you can make slow cooker brownies from scratch with minimal effort.

 - Mix in the eggs until well combined.

-- Next, mix in the sugar, cocoa powder, plain flour, vanilla, extra chocolate chips, and salt.
+- Next, mix in the sugar, cocoa powder, plain flour, baking powder, vanilla, salt, and the optional chocolate chips.

 - Pour into the prepared slow cooker and cook on low for about 4 hours.

 - Allow to cool in the slow cooker for about 1 hour before slicing into pieces.

 - Alternatively, if you’re eating it warm, then serve straight from the slow cooker.

 - The foil will help prevent the outside of the brownie from burning while allowing it to cook correctly.
 It will also mean you don’t need to clean your slow cooker once you’re finished cooking.